Unboxed-Software/solana-course/content/cpi-guard.md

 # Lab

-This lab will primarily focus on writing tests in typescript, but we'll need to run a program locally against these tests.
-For this reason, we'll need to go through a few steps to ensure we have a proper environment on your machine for the program to run.
-The on-chain program has already been written for you and is included in the lab starter code.
+This lab will primarily focus on writing tests in TypeScript, but we'll need to run a program locally against these tests.
+For this reason, we'll need to go through a few steps to ensure a proper environment on your machine for the program to run.
+The onchain program has already been written for you and is included in the lab starter code.

-The on-chain program contains a few instructions that showcase what the CPI guard can protect against.
-We'll write tests invoking these instructions both with a CPI guard enabled and disabled.
+The on-chain program contains a few instructions that showcase what the CPI Guard can protect against.
+We'll write tests invoking these instructions both with a CPI Guard enabled and disabled.

 The tests have been broken up into individual files in the `/tests` directory.
-Each file serves as its own unit test that will invoke a specific instruction on our program and illustrate a specific CPI guard.
+Each file serves as its own unit test that will invoke a specific instruction on our program and illustrate a specific CPI Guard.

 The program has five instructions: `malicious_close_account`, `prohibited_approve_account`, `prohibited_set_authority`, `unauthorized_burn`, `set_owner`.